IkedaLab-Daniel/study-notes-vault/Aftificial Intelligence/intro-to-ai.md

 ### Conclusion:

 Generative AI is reshaping how businesses operate by driving **personalization, automation, and efficiency**.
 As it continues to evolve, its practical and responsible application will be key to unlocking even greater value across industries.

+## Summary: Retrieval-Augmented Generation (RAG) for Improving LLMs

+Large Language Models (LLMs) can produce both impressively accurate and surprisingly incorrect answers.
+Two key challenges with LLMs are:

+1. **Outdated knowledge**
+2. **Lack of source attribution**

+**Retrieval-Augmented Generation (RAG)** is a framework that addresses both issues by enhancing LLMs with an external content retrieval step.

+### How RAG Works:

+* Instead of generating a response based only on pre-trained data, the LLM first **retrieves relevant information** from a **content store** (e.g., the internet, private documents).
+* The prompt now includes:

+  1. An instruction to consider retrieved content
+  2. The user's question
+  3. The generation task
+* This enables the model to generate **accurate, up-to-date, and source-grounded responses**.

+### Benefits of RAG:

+* **Current information** without retraining the model — just update the data store.
+* **Factual grounding** using verifiable sources.
+* **Reduces hallucination** and potential data leakage.
+* Allows the model to respond with **“I don’t know”** when no reliable source is found.

+### Limitation:

+* The effectiveness of RAG depends on the **quality of the retriever**.
+Poor retrieval can result in missed or incorrect answers.